 Talk to your employer about adjustments at work

 Your employer has a duty to make reasonable adjustments (changes) to your workplace and working practices.
 If you have lymphoedema this may include flexibility in working hours, extra breaks and removing challenging physical tasks from your job.

 You may feel a range of emotions about lymphoedema.
 Although it is not a life-threatening condition, lymphoedema is an ongoing problem that changes your body.
 You may feel self-conscious and embarrassed about these changes, or responsible in some way.

-Some people find joining a support group or our Online Community helpful.
+Some people find joining a support group helpful.
 The nurses at your hospital can give you information about support groups in your area.
 They may be helpful if you do not feel able to talk about your feelings with people around you.